isc-projects/bind9/doc/arm/general.rst

 and NXTs in responses, rather than relying on the resolving server to perform separate queries for missing SIGs and NXTs.

-[19] BIND 9 requires ``--with-idn`` to enable entry of IDN labels within dig, host, and nslookup at compile time.
-ACE labels are supported everywhere with or without ``--with-idn``.
+[19] BIND 9 requires ``--with-libidn2`` to enable entry of IDN labels within dig, host, and nslookup at compile time.
+ACE labels are supported everywhere with or without ``--with-libidn2``.

 [20] Section 5.1 - DNAME records are fully supported.